IlluminatePossibilities/TheGlobalVariables/README.md

 Two CI/CD pipelines are proposed to facilitate updates to the infrastructure and applications on the platform:

 - AWS Cloudformation will be used to deploy a Route53 zone and subsequent record changes, SageMaker instance, IAM roles and policies, and observability tools.
 Cloudformation will also bootstrap Amplify.
 - AWS Amplify will be used to deploy all the services necessary for the application to run (e.g. Lambda, Cloudfront, Appsync, DynamoDB).
-It was also handle deployment to services that it depends on, including data models and required accesses.
+It will also handle deployment to services that it depends on, including data models and required accesses.

 Updates will be triggered on commit, and the tools will be triggered via webhook.

 ### e.
 User Interactions

-User interactions will be expanded at if this proposal endures its self into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
-In particular the user interactions will rely on the processes defined.
+User interactions will be expanded should this proposal be selected for the semifinals, and refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
+In particular, the user interactions will rely on the processes defined.

 ### f.
 Sequence Diagram